artanthos/cookiestash/README.md

 4. set (without expiry)
 5. erase

-So, once you summon the class, you'd have:
+So, once you summon the class, you'll have:

 ```javascript
 var cookieStash = new CookieStash();